sColin16/regular-languages/README.md

   complement of a regular expression

 ## In Progress
-- DFA minimization
+- Determining if two DFAs are equivalent
-- Supporting more advanced regex operations
+- Most of the regular language operations
 - The regular language abstraction
-- Most of the regular language operations
+- Supporting more advanced regex operations
 - FA state renaming

 ## Usage